M.A. in Childhood Studies

 Structure of Course

-Each learner on the Full-Time route would study and submit for assessment 4 modules in Semester 1 (40 ECTS), while those on the Part-Time Route would submit 2 Modules (20 ECTS) in Semester 1.
-In Semester 1, learners focus on fundamental Modules associated with the programme and on the full-Time option, are also taught a 10 ECTS Module on Research Methodologies and Design to support them with their Dissertation Module.
+Learner on the Full-Time route would study and submit for assessment 4 modules in Semester 1 (40 ECTS), while those on the Part-Time Route would submit 2 Modules (20 ECTS) in Semester 1.
+In this semester learners focus on fundamental Modules associated with the programme. while in addition to this on the full-Time option, are also taught a 10 ECTS Module on Research Methodologies and Design to support them with their Dissertation Module.

 On the Part-Time route, this Research Module is taken in Semester 4.
 The Dissertation Module commences in Semester 1 and is due for completion and submission in Semester 3 for Full-time Students and Semester 5 for Part-Time Students.

-In Semester 2, learners on both the Full and Part-Time options will complete a total of 30 ECTS of topic focussed learning as well as completing their Practicum module (10 ECTS) and are assessed on this body of work by the end of the First Semester.
-In the Practicum (Work-Based Learning) module, all learners will be required to undertake a minimum of 150 hours of practice placement, with 15 hours of supervision arranged by the College, 10 of which would be mentoring or small group tutoring with 5 hours direct 1 to 1 placement supervision.
+In Semester 2, learners on both the Full-Time and Part Time options will complete a total of 30 ECTS of topic focused learning as well as commencing their Practicum module (10 ECTS) and are assessed on this body of work by the end of the First Semester.
+Students will undertake a minimum of 150 hours of direct engagement in child or adolescent practice in approved settings or engage in other project work associated with such practice during their Practicum module.
+All learners will be supported with 15 hours of supervision arranged by the College, 10 of which would be mentoring or small group tutoring with 5 hours of direct 1 to 1 placement supervision

 Students will complete the Programme on submission of their Dissertation Module at the end of Semester 3 on the full-time route and Semester 5 of the Part-time route.
 Those students who exit the programme without completion of their Dissertation will be eligible for an Exit Award of a Postgraduate Diploma in Childhood Studies.

-The following are the modules that have to be completed on this course which means a total of 90 ECTS have to completed for the Award of MA in Childhood Studies
+The following are the modules that have to be completed on this course which means a total of 90 ECTS have to completed for the Award of MA in Childhood Studies, for brief module aims please click here

 Name of Module | Mandatory / Elective | ECTS (Credits) |